NeoApplications/Neo-Launcher/README.md

 ## Installation
 The release apks are shared in github and at the Telegram Channel.
-Some nightly builds are shared at the Telegram Channel only.
+Some nightly builds are shared at the Telegram Channel only.<br/>
 [<img src="badge_github.png" alt="Get it on GitHub" height="80">](https://github.com/otakuhqz/omega/releases)

 ## Community
 You can join to the Telegram Channel to have the latest builds.
-There is also a Telegram Group to discuss the development, issues and new features.
+There is also a Telegram Group to discuss the development, issues and new features.<br/>
 [![Telegram](https://img.shields.io/badge/Telegram-channel-blue.svg?style=for-the-badge)](https://t.me/omegalauncher)

 ##  Working Features